 As a horology company Breguet has always been at the forefront of the innovations of Grand Complications since its beginning in 1775.
-Company’s founder Abraham-Louis Breguet created the tourbillon in 1801, the perpétuelle self winding watch and invented many other tools used to this day in watchmaking.
+Company’s founder Abraham-Louis Breguet created the tourbillon in 1801, the perpétuelle self-winding watch and invented many other tools used to this day in watchmaking.
 The Classique Chronométrie 7727 is the result of continued research and development of new technologies and materials at Breguet.

 The watch is cased in an 18 karat rose gold case with a fluted caseband.
 Watch also features fluted crown and horns.
-Other features of the 41 mm case include welded lugs with screw bars, secret signature and unique number.
+Other features of the 41 mm case include welded lugs with screw bars, secret signature, and a unique number.
 Movement is visible through the sapphire crystal caseback.
 It is water-resistant to 100 feet.